Derry dismantle Tyrone in stunning Ulster SFC win

 The Derry fans had not even sat down again by the time they won a penalty two minutes later.

-Ethan Doherty's clever hand pass over Peter Harte's head left Harte exposed and he fouled Paul Cassidy in the square.
+Doherty's clever hand pass over Peter Harte's head left the Errigal Ciaran man exposed and he fouled Paul Cassidy in the square.

 McGuigan drilled the penalty low to the left corner of Morgan's net.